This Udaipur-based startup established itself as a trendsetter in the Indian market

 true

-From few thousand to crores, the e-commerce fashion industry has a new entrant — Beyoung — which has made its mark in the segment since its launch in 2018.
+From few thousand to crores, the e-commerce fashion industry has a new entrant —— which has made its mark in the segment since its launch in 2018.
 The apparel startup has clocked in annual revenue of Rs 21 crore in FY 2020-21 from its earlier Rs 5 crore in FY 2019-20.

 Launched by siblings Shivam Soni, Sakshi Soni, and Shivani Soni, the Udaipur-based home-grown fashion brand is involved in the sales of manufacturing and accessories designed to make people feel young.